AliyaJAJ/Ironhack-Week-2-Project-SQL/README.md

 The project involved designing suitable queries in SQL to answer the following business questions of interest:

-1.Overall Score of Data Analytics Program:
+1. Overall Score of Data Analytics Program:

 We assessed the quality and reputation of each data analytics bootcamp by providing an aggregated score.

-2.Campus Availability:
+2. Campus Availability:

 We determined the count of available locations for each bootcamp to understand their geographical reach.

-3.Average Score for Data Analytics Course:
+3. Average Score for Data Analytics Course:

 We compared average scores for the data analytics course between 2022 and 2023, considering both remote and in-person formats.